pavonis2/ecommerce-frontend/README.md

 ## Project Description

-Fashionhub is an e-commerce web application, mainly focused on react js front-end development.
+FashionHub is an e-commerce web application, mainly focused on react js front-end development.
 I used SASS for styling.
-Also, Fashionhub used Strapi as cms.
+Also, FashionHub used Strapi as cms.
 Strapi is a javascript headless content management system.
 I integrate the Stripe payment gateway for testing purposes only.

-Fashionhub has basic e-commerce functionalities such as loading products categories, loading products for each category type, user can view a single item, searching an item, relating items loading for a single item, adding to a cart, removing from a cart, updating subtotal when adding or removing items, checkout page etc.
+FashionHub has basic e-commerce functionalities such as loading products categories, loading products for each category type, user can view a single item, searching an item, relating items loading for a single item, adding to a cart, removing from a cart, updating subtotal when adding or removing items, checkout page etc.

 ## Languages used